Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-edge/edge-release-notes.md

 ### iOS AEPEdge 1.1.0

-- Integration with AEPEdgeConsent 1.0.0 and collect consent preferences enforcement for requests to Edge Network.
+- Integration with AEPEdgeConsent 1.0.0 and collect consent preferences enforcement on requests to AEP Edge Network.
 - Adds required dependency on AEPEdgeIdentity 1.0.0 that brings XDM IdentityMap support for custom identifiers.

 ### Android Edge 1.1.0

-- Integration with edgeconsent 1.0.0 and collect consent preferences enforcement for requests to Edge Network.
+- Integration with edgeconsent 1.0.0 and collect consent preferences enforcement on requests to AEP Edge Network.
 - Adds required dependency on edgeidentity 1.0.0 that brings XDM IdentityMap support for custom identifiers.

 ## January 19, 2021